sdroege/gstreamer-rs/docs/gstreamer-controller/docs.md

 control points.
 It allows for a tolerance on the time-stamps.

-To use `TriggerControlSource` get a new instance by calling `TriggerControlSource::new`, bind it to a `gobject::ParamSpec` and set some control points by calling `TimedValueControlSourceExt::set`.
+To use `TriggerControlSource` get a new instance by calling `TriggerControlSource::new`, bind it to a `glib::object::ParamSpec` and set some control points by calling `TimedValueControlSourceExt::set`.

 All functions are MT-safe.